Pylons/pyramid/docs/designdefense.rst

   when one traversal method failed.
 It is also slow.

 - The *entire traverser* should be replaceable, not just elements of the traversal machinery.
-Pyramid has a few "big" components rather than a plethora of small ones.
+Pyramid has a few big components rather than a plethora of small ones.
 If the entire traverser is replaceable, it's an antipattern to make portions of the default traverser replaceable.
 Doing so is a "knobs on knobs" pattern, which is unfortunately somewhat endemic